OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client_Side_Testing/08-Testing_for_Cross_Site_Flashing.md

 ### Decompilation

-Since SWF files are interpreted by a virtual machine embedded in the player itself, they can be potentially decompiled and analysed.
+Since SWF files are interpreted by a virtual machine embedded in the player itself, they can be potentially decompiled and analyzed.
 The most known and free ActionScript 2.0 decompiler is flare.

 To decompile a SWF file with flare just type: